Status

 - Premium: 2 pages, unlimited components, and the option to remove the footer link.

-- Extra pages: both tiers can stack additional 30-day page slots ($2 or 480 Hep Tokens each) from the dashboard.
+- Extra pages: both tiers can stack additional 30-day page slots (480 Hep Tokens each) from the dashboard.

 Categories do not count toward the free 5-component cap - only the leaf components you actually report status on.